nklisch/express-openapi-generator/README.md

 // Generates our full open api document documentBuilder.generatePathsObject(app);

-// The final document can be found on the read-only property 'document'.
-It returns a deep copy console.log(documentBuilder.build());
+// The final document can be retrieved with the .build() method. .
+A new deep copy is created each time. console.log(documentBuilder.build());

 ```